 Sapodilla or sapota (chikoo) is another popular tropical fruit in line with mango, banana, jackfruit, etc. Sapota composes of soft, easily digestible pulp made of simple sugars like fructose and sucrose.

 Sapota is a tropical evergreen, fruit-bearing tree belongs to the family of Sapotaceae, in the genus: Manilkara.
 The fruit, popular as nasebrry, is one of the most relished tropical delicacy in the Caribbean islands.
 Scientific name: Manilkara zapota.

 |Sapota fruit cut section.
 Note for dark brown seed.|

-Sapote thought to have originated in the Central American rain forests, probably in Mexico and Belize.
-Today, its cultivation has spread all over the tropical belt and grown as a major commercial crop in India, Sri Lanka, Indonesia, and Malaysia.
-The tree is one of fast growing, wind and drought resistant, and it flourishes well even under dry arid regions receiving scanty rains.
-However, water irrigation during summer would result in good fruit yields.
+Sapote is thought to have originated in the Central American rain forests, probably in Mexico and Belize.
+Today, its cultivation has spread across the tropical belt from its native habitat and successfully grown as far as India, Sri Lanka, Indonesia, and Malaysia as a major commercial crop.

-Botanically, each sapodilla fruit is a berry; round or oval measures about 10 cm in diameter and weigh about 150 g.
-A tree bears as many as 2,000 fruits/year.
+Botanically, sapodilla fruit round or oval-shaped berry, measures about 10 cm in diameter and weighs about 150 g.
+A tree can produce as many as 2,000 fruits/year.

 |Sapota fruits.
 Note for rusty gray raw fruits.
 (Photo courtesy by Narith5)|

 Sapota fruit has gray/brown, sandy, kiwifruit-like outer surface but without the fuzziness.
-Unripe fruits possess white, hard, inedible pulp that secretes sticky latex containing toxic substance saponin.
-This milky latex gradually disappears, and its white flesh turns brown as the fruit ripe.
-Once ripen, it becomes soft, acquires a sweet taste and smooth or grainy texture with slight musky flavor.
-It contains about 3-10 black, smooth, shiny biconvex/bean shaped, inedible seeds, located at its center.
+Unripe fruits possess white, hard, inedible pulp that secretes sticky latex-containing toxic substance saponin.
+This milky latex gradually disappears, and its white flesh turns brown as the fruit matures.
+Once ripen, it becomes soft, acquires a sweet taste, and smooth or grainy textured flesh with slight musky flavor.
+It contains about 3-10 black, smooth, shiny biconvex/bean-shaped, inedible seeds, located at its center.

 Studies suggest that the tannins possess astringent properties and shown to have anti-inflammatory, antiviral, antibacterial, and anti-parasitic effects.
 Hence, these compounds may found useful applications in traditional medicines as antidiarrheal, hemostatic (stops bleeding), and as a remedy for hemorrhoids.

-Furthermore, the anti-inflammatory effect of tannins helps limit conditions like erosive gastritis, reflux esophagitis, enteritis, and irritating bowel disorders.
+Also, the anti-inflammatory effect of tannins may found useful in conditions like erosive gastritis, reflux esophagitis, enteritis, and irritating bowel disorders.
 Some other fruits that also rich in tannins include pomegranate, persimmon, and grapes.